 - 13+ – content is generally suited for ages 13 and up.
 May contain frequent moderate violence and/or light realistic blood

-Though you should keep in mind that, due to the nature of the Roblox platform being so open to both creators and players, many user-made experiences pop up every day, and may not align perfectly with the age rating they initially acquire.
+However, you should keep in mind that, due to the nature of the Roblox platform being so open to both creators and players, many user-made experiences pop up every day and get frequent content updates, so they may not always align perfectly with the age rating they initially acquire.